 How to put this delicately: this is an outrage.
 A long standing pattern of flagrant medical criminality under a cloak of “standard of care” and total impunity.
 They’ve known about this issue for over 200 years.
 Other mammals have known about it forever.

-Before medicine got involved in birth ICC wasn’t even an issue because the same “primitive instincts” which prevent normal people from trying to breast feed placentas avoided the need to drug mothers into delirium so they wouldn’t remember the medieval tortures they endured at the hands of “experts”.
+Before medicine got involved in birth ICC wasn’t even an issue because the same “primitive instincts” which prevent mere mortals from trying to breast feed placentas avoided the need to drug mothers into delirium so they wouldn’t remember the medieval tortures they endured at the hands of “experts”.
 ICC was introduced to keep babies from dying from those “twilight sleep” drugs (belladonna and morphine).
 After ICC became institutionalized it was just another way to maximize profits by expediting the obstetrical assembly line while adding to the mystique of medical experts responding to (iatrogenic) emergencies and needless imprinted birth trauma.

 Besides direct brain damage, ICC is a major cause of meconium aspiration from gasping through fluid-filled respiratory passages as placental oxygen is choked off from the newborn.
 Luckily we have very expensive high tech NICU’s to deal with those particular iatrogenic emergencies.